Hometown: Baltimore, Md.

 Of all of his extracurricular work, the most meaningful has been his work with Be The Match, an organization that matches blood cancer patients with marrow donors.
 He is the co-president of the Davidson chapter of Be The Match On Campus (Project Life), and he is a certified Volunteer Ambassador for the national organization.

-To complement his theatre major and to further his interests in writing and research, Schlerf is considering a double major in English and over the summer received a Dean Rusk grant to study abroad in England as part of the Davidson in Cambridge Program.
+To complement his theatre major and to further his interests in writing and research, Schlerf is considering a double major in English and received a Dean Rusk grant to study abroad in England as part of the Davidson in Cambridge Program during the summer after his sophomore year.
+He is using his Belk stipend during the summer of 2015 to attend the International Symposium for Directors in Spoleto, Italy.

 Though he has always been a committed student, Schlerf says his interactions with other Belk Scholars have encouraged him to pursue his interests even further at Davidson and beyond.